yeyevtushenko/AnalysisBMD_YevtusenkoBS-25/README.md

 # Here you can find all the practicals on the subject Processing and analysis of biomedical data.
-Each practical is placed in the corresponding branch Yevtushenko BS-25
+Each practical has corresponding name
+Yevtushenko BS-25